Now it’s easier than ever to make the gift of a lifetime. IRAs can qualify for tax-free charitable distributions.

-Annually, retirement assets may become a preferred charitable gift for seniors.
-IRA distributions to charity can now again receive special tax advantages.
+Retirement assets may be a preferred charitable gift for seniors.
+IRA distributions to charity can receive special tax advantages.
 Americans age 72 and up (or who were 70-1/2 before December 31, 2019) can make tax-free IRA contributions to public charities such as your community foundation.

 You can make a difference.